12-14-2010, 12:46 AM #1

 Not to mention all wasn't for nothing, My dept gave me a percentage of credit for every year I was in the military.
 I started off here almost in my depts 3rd payscale.
 After 6mo I was in our 3rd payscale.
 Also with our retirement system we are elgible for retirement after 12yrs, though the more years after that it significantly rises so your are better off going for 20 or more but nevertheless you can retire and collect a check after just 12yrs and keep medical benefits.
 I love my job now and though it has it's low points I wouldn't trade what I do now for anything else.Ignored: Towncop, Pulicords, TacoMac, Ten08

 I had (3) guys in my Academy that had just retired.........
 PLUS....one of our instructors had gone through 2 classes before and had retired out as a US Army Special Forces SGT Major......
-Want his name?????
+Want his name?????"I’ve been a lifelong Republican.
+I’ve never voted for a Democrat for president and I have no intention of voting for a Democrat in my lifetime.
+But, at the same time, in my lifetime I’ve never been presented with a candidate who’s anti-free trade, who rubbishes our partners and allies, insults our friends and neighbors and has an irresponsible foreign policy.”

 You're at the halfway point.
 You can get out and go LEO, but what about the retirement benefits u might miss out on?
 If you get out go into reserves it will take you much longer to achieve military retirement, as you would not receive the retirement pay till age 60, vice finishing up with retirement from active service and receiving the check right away.
 Either way you can get veteran preference points for civil and federal employment.
 I retired out of the navy and entered into federal LEO through Veteran Affairs Police.
 Plenty of jobs posted for Veteran Affairs.
 The choice is yours, I do recommend that if you get out at 10 go reserves and at least finish up to get retirement from reserves.